borisskert/ansible-borgbackup/README.md

 # ansible-borgbackup

-Installs [borg backup](https://www.borgbackup.org) and setup a systemd service.
+Installs [borg backup](https://www.borgbackup.org) and set up a systemd service.

 ## System requirements

-* Systemd (if you want to setup a service)
+* Systemd (if you want to set up a service)

 ## What this role does

-* Installs borg from the [borg Github repo](https://github.com/borgbackup/borg)
+* Installs borg from the [borg GitHub repo](https://github.com/borgbackup/borg)
 * Create passphrase files
 * Template backup script
 * Create systemd service